 However, no file format is completely invulnerable.
-The APFS is no different and there are some reasons because of which you might end up losing data from an APFS volume.
-In the following content, it will outline the solution for you about how to recover lost data from APFS volume on Mac.
+The APFS is no different and there are some reasons why you might end up losing data from an APFS volume.
+The following content will outline the solution for you about how to recover lost data from APFS volume on Mac.

 The most common reason for losing data could be disk corruption.
 While it is very rare for APFS drives to be infected, viruses can still damage them and cause the data stored in them to be corrupted.
 Moreover, if you are not able to shut down your Mac properly and it abruptly closes before the data has been saved due to a sudden power outage then again you can stand to lose data.
 Another possible reason for data loss might be an issue with the operating system.
 Although the chances of that happening are quite slim, you can stand to lose a lot of data if your operating system fails or crashes.

 Fortunately, there are tools made for recovering lost files that use the Apple File System.
 Such tools can recover lost data files from external and internal APFS storage devices.
 You can also recover and repair corrupted files for such devices.